Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

 In Step 4, a classification head with learnable weights is attached to the pretrained encoder which is then trained on data from one of the labeled datasets (Pascal, PhysioNet2016 or PhysioNet2022).
 Specifically, each of these datasets is split into training, validation and test splits with a standard 70\%-20\%-10\% ratio and the trained model is evaluated on the test split only.
 Since each model is evaluated on test data originating from the same distribution as its training data, we call this the "In-Distribution" evaluation.
 Inspired by recent work in biosignal domain generalization \cite{10233054}, we also design an evaluation protocol for assessing the robustness of a trained classifier on out-of-distribution data, which are drawn from entirely different datasets.
 Since the data has been completely left-out during downstream training, the above process is followed for evaluating the generalization ability of a model.
 Specifically, we now also freeze the weights of the attached classification layers and test the model on data drawn from the remaining 2 labeled datasets.
 For example, if the network is trained for the Pascal downstream task, it is evaluated on both in-distribution data (Pascal) and on out-of-distribution data (PhysioNet2016 and PhysioNet2022).
 We call this step the out-of-distribution or OOD evaluation step.
 However, in order to evaluate the same model on each separate dataset, all data must share common labels.
-To that end, we implement two different downstream task types: `All' and `Binary`.
-In the `All` downstream task, the original labels of each dataset are assigned to each audio window, while in the `Binary' task a signal is labeled as either `normal' or `abnormal', as described in Section \ref{sec:ds_task}.
+To that end, we implement two different downstream task types: `All' and `Binary'.
+In the `All' downstream task, the original labels of each dataset are assigned to each audio window, while in the `Binary' task a signal is labeled as either `normal' or `abnormal', as described in Section \ref{sec:ds_task}.
 In the case of the PhysioNet2016 dataset, the two tasks match as it introduces a binary classification problem in the first place.
 For a fair comparison, all test data splits remain the same across each evaluation scheme.
 Finally, to assess the pretrained backbone encoder (and therefore the applied augmentations) on all available data, we repeat Steps 4 and 5 with the remaining datasets in a round-robin fashion (step 6 of the proposed framework).
+The significance of each augmentation and transformation is evaluated based on: (a) their occurence frequency in the top performing models in both In-Distribution and OOD evaluation splits, and (b) their effect on model training, as calculated by Cohen's d measure \cite{cohen2013statistical}.
+Additional information and details regarding augmentation evaluation are provided in Section \ref{sec:aug_eval}.